Today you’re going to learn some truly Swifty functionality: protocols and protocol-oriented programming (POP).

-Today you have six one-minute videos to watch, and you’ll meet protocols, extensions, and the combination of those two: protocol extensions.
+Today you have two tutorials to work through, where you’ll meet multiple levels of access control, and also the ability to create static properties and methods.
 Once you’ve watched each video and any optional extra reading you wanted, there’s a short test to help make sure you’ve understood what was taught.

 Need help?
 Tweet me @twostraws!